tfoote/design/courses/making-a-course.md

 # {{ page.title }}

-In this course, you will learn how to makeyour own course on this site.
+In this course, you will learn how to make your own course on this site.
 Follow through these next units to learn:

 * The general purpose and format of this site
 * The templates used